Southampton edges Liverpool in first leg | The Japan Times

 Southampton hasn’t reached the League Cup final since 1979, when it was beaten by Nottingham Forest.

-Ending a run of four games without a win in all competitions has put the club within reach of a final against Manchester United or Hull at Wembley Stadium.
+Ending a run of four games without a win in all competitions has put the club within reach of a final against Manchester United or Hull City at Wembley Stadium.

 “We are deserving of this result with all the many chances we had.
 It was important to win with the clean sheet,” Puel said.